sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Full Add-On Support ReShade Build (Download ReShade x.x.x with full add-on support)</summary>

-The Full Add-on Support ReShade Build is ideal for offline games or online games that lack robust anti-cheat systems.
+The Full Add-on Support ReShade Build is for offline games or games without a robust anti-cheat system.

-If you enjoy games like Final Fantasy XXIV, World of Warcraft, or Baldur's Gate 3, this is the ReShade build for you!
+If you play games like Final Fantasy XXIV, World of Warcraft, or Baldur's Gate 3, this is the build to use.

-This build supports the full array of ReShade's features and add-ons, offering maximum creative freedom.
-It allows users to inject a wide range of enhancements into their game, including depth-based shaders like iMMERSE MXAO, iMMERSE Pro RTGI, or StageDepthPlus.
+This build supports the full array of ReShade's features and add-ons, offering total freedom, and allowing users to create presets using a wide range of shaders and add-ons, including depth-based shaders like iMMERSE MXAO, iMMERSE Pro RTGI, or StageDepthPlus.

-However, remember that using this version of ReShade in online games with anti-cheat solutions can lead to bans.
-While typically you'll receive a warning before a ban, some systems may enforce immediate bans, so caution is advised!

 {: .warning }
-Using shaders or add-ons to gain an unfair advantage in games can lead to bans.
+Using this build of ReShade in online games with anti-cheat solutions can lead to bans.
 Always respect the game rules, and expect bans for bypassing these rules by any means!

 </details>